sKillseries/sKillseries/README.md

 <img src="https://tryhackme-badges.s3.amazonaws.com/skillseries.png" alt="TryHackMe">

 ---
+- 🔭 I’m currently working on offensive dev tools with python and secure infrastructure deployment automation.
 <!--
 **sKillseries/sKillseries** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.